-He mentioned in passing as he was discussing his farm, that he was in town to visit his niece and attend her birthday party.
-Somehow, despite meeting the family just moments before, he convinced Delia and Albert Budd to let him take their daughter along to his niece’s birthday party.
+Albert Fish, the unassuming-looking stranger, convinced Delia and Albert Budd to let him take their daughter along to his niece’s birthday party.

 They never saw her again.

-Fish had taken Grace, dressed in her Sunday best, to his farm upstate, the same one he had intended to use as a torture chamber for her brother.
+Albert Fish took Grace, dressed in her Sunday best, to his house upstate, the same one he had intended to use as a torture chamber for her brother.

-According to the letter sent to Delia Budd, along with his confession, Fish had hidden in an upstairs bedroom — naked, to not get blood on his clothing — while she picked wildflowers in the yard.
-Then, he’d called her inside.
-When she screamed at the sight of him, he killed her, strangling her as she fled.
-He then cut her body into pieces and ate her, after subjecting her to horrific torture.
+According to the letter that Albert Fish sent to Delia Budd, along with his confession, he hid in an upstairs bedroom — naked, so as not to get blood on his clothing — while Grace picked wildflowers in the yard.

-The letter, which had clearly been intended to cause panic within the Budd home, as well as serve as a macabre brag for Fish, ended up being his downfall.
+The letter, which had clearly been intended to cause panic within the Budd home, hastened Albert Fish’s downfall.

-The paper that the letter was written on happened to be a piece of stationery from the New York Private Chauffeur’s Benevolent Association.
+The paper he had written the letter on happened to be a piece of stationery from the New York Private Chauffeur’s Benevolent Association.
 Police inquired with the company and found that the paper had been left behind by a janitor from the company at a rooming house he’d been staying at.

 At the same rooming house, a man named Albert Fish was renting a place.
 Upon learning that Fish bore a strong resemblance to Frank Howard, Grace Budd’s kidnapper, the police set up an interview.

-“I will never show it to anyone,” one writer said.
+“I will never show it to anyone,” he said.
 “It was the most filthy string of obscenities that I have ever read.”